APPLY HERE and we will follow up with next steps

 - Form a Green Team – Build a green team, or strengthen an existing team.
 The green team should include one specific Hazon Seal point person who is ideally a staff member.

 - Take an Audit – The audit benchmarks the institution’s current performance and highlights its stronger and weaker areas, while providing ideas and inspiration for new sustainability projects.
-Each audit has 50-75 potential activities/projects.
+Each audit has 15 potential projects that break down to concrete suggested activities.

 - Consulting Calls with Hazon staff – The organization participates in at least two phone calls with Hazon staff to review progress and receive support and resources.

 - Publicize your participation – An executive leader (rabbi, ED, principal, etc) announces participation in the Hazon Seal to members, the board, and other constituencies.
-Organization publicizes its participation and sustainability work, including posting the Hazon Seal logo, to community via social media, website, and/or newsletter.
+Organization publicizes its participation and sustainability work, including posting the Hazon Seal logo, to community via social media using the hashtag #hazonseal, website, and/or newsletter.
 Organization commits to writing 1-2 blog posts for publication on Hazon website and beyond.

-- Implement three substantive sustainability projects – The green team, in conjunction with institutional leaders, commits to and executes at least three substantive sustainability projects.
+- Implement substantive sustainability projects – The green team, in conjunction with institutional leaders, commits to and executes substantive sustainability projects that have a long lasting impact and facilitate institutional change.

-- Cohort training webinars – Join greening support and training webinars with other Seal institutions to learn about a variety of sustainability topics.
+- Hazon Seal training webinars – Join greening support and training webinars with other Hazon Seal institutions to learn about a variety of sustainability topics.

-- Track impact – Collect statistics on project impact, such as number of people affected, amount of food composted, etc. Document your work through photos and video.
+- Track impact – Collect statistics on project impact, both with regard to the environment and with regard to community engagement.
+For example, the number of people affected/participating, amount of food composted, etc. Document your work through photos and video.

 - Renewal and Evaluation – Submit an end-of-year progress report (with photos) to confirm that you have successfully completed your projects, or made substantive progress in executing them.
-Your organization commits to three sustainability projects for the following year, and has the opportunity (strongly encouraged) to continue participating in the Hazon Seal of Sustainability.
+Then, Renew your organization’s commitment to sustainability by setting even higher goals for the following year: Plan your new projects and take the opportunity (strongly encouraged) to continue participating in the Hazon Seal of Sustainability.

 Frequently Asked Questions